 - Demonstrate an active interest in and knowledge of medicine through:

-- Participation in the Calvin College Pre-health Professionals student organization
+- Participation in the Calvin University Pre-health Professionals student organization

 - Obtaining direct experience with the delivery of health care through volunteering, employment and/or shadowing in medical/clinical settings